Al-Mustansir I: Library and scholarship

-The ruler of Erbil, Muzaffar ad-Din Gökböri was being without a male heir, Gökböri willed Erbil to the Abbasid caliph al-Mustansir.
-After the death of Gökböri in 1233, the Erbil city came under Abbasid control.
+Al-Mustansir took a particular interest in the development of the Mustansiriyya's library.
+Its collection included works dealing with Islamic law, literature and various branches of knowledge.
+Important examples of Arabic calligraphy were also preserved in the collection.
+Prominent scholars were associated with the madrasa.
+These included the historians Ibn al-Sa'i, who was connected with its library, and Ibn al-Najjar, who served as a teacher of Shafi'i law.
+Through the recruitment of scholars and the development of its educational facilities, the Mustansiriyya became an important centre of learning in Baghdad.
+The Mustansiriyya occupies an important place in the history of Islamic education.
+Although madrasas had been established before the reign of al-Mustansir, many earlier institutions were founded by ministers, military commanders and other wealthy patrons.
+The Mustansiriyya was particularly significant because it was founded by an Abbasid caliph and was intended to accommodate all four major Sunni schools of law within a single institution.
+Earlier madrasas sometimes served more than one school, but the Mustansiriyya provided a broader institutional framework for Sunni education.
+The decision to establish a major educational institution also contributed to al-Mustansir's historical legacy.
+The madrasa combined religious instruction with facilities supporting scholarship and other aspects of institutional life.
+It consequently became one of the most important surviving symbols of the late Abbasid period in Baghdad.

+Death

 Al-Mustansir died on 5 December 1242.
 His son Al-Musta'sim succeeded him as the thirty-seventh and last Caliph of the Abbasid Caliphate.

 Family

 One of Al-Mustansir's concubines was Shahan.
 She was a Greek, and had been formerly a slave of Khata Khatun, the daughter of the commander Sunqur al-Nasiri the Tall and the wife of the commander Jamal al-Din Baklak al-Nasiri.
 After Al-Mustansir's accession to the throne, Khata presented Shahan to him as a gift, as part of a group of slaves.
 Shahan alone among them became his concubine and favourite.
 Another of his concubines was Hajir.
 She was the mother of the future Caliph Al-Musta'sim.

+Al-Mustansir had several grandchildren through his son and heir Abdallah al-Musta'sim, one of his elder grandchildren were Abu'l-Abbas Ahmad, and Abu'l-Fadaʿil Abd al-Rahman.

+His other grandchildren were Abu'l-Manaqib al-Mubarak,Fatimah,Khadijah,Maryam,A'ishah, and Karimah.